mcassidy0411/Inventory-Management-System-GUI/README.md

 is built using object-oriented principles, follows the Model-View-Controller (MVC) architecture, and integrates with a database to store task-related information.

-## Key Features
-**-User Authentication:** Users can create accounts and log in to the application to access their personalized task lists.<br>
-**-Task Creation and Management:** Users can create new appointments, set date and time, and add descriptions to each task.<br>
-**-Task Listing and Sorting:** Tasks are listed in the main interface, and users can sort tasks based on any attribute.<br>
-**-Task Editing and Deletion:** Users can edit task details delete tasks.<br>
-**-Automatic Time Zone/Language:** Time Zone and language is displayed throughout the application based on the user's locaiton.<br>
-**-Automatic Time Conversion:** Business hours are 8AM-10PM EST.  Appointment times are translated into the user's time zone and appointments cannot be scheduled outside business hours.<br>
-**-User-Friendly Interface:** The GUI provides an intuitive and visually appealing layout for easy interaction.<br>
-**-Error Handling and Logging:** The application employs error-handling mechanisms to gracefully handle unexpected situations and logs events for troubleshooting.<br>
-**-Database Integration:** Task data is stored in a database, allowing users to persist their tasks across application sessions.<br>
-**-Documentation and Comments:** The codebase includes thorough documentation and comments to explain its structure and functionality.<br>

 ## Dependencies

 -[Java 17 or greater](https://www.java.com/en/)<br>